lambdaclass/concrete/ROADMAP.md

  and record the final GO/NO decision consumed by the Phase 8.5 trigger.
 It may not silently broaden that probe into the general synthesis roadmap.

+ Candidate workloads for the dashboard, each admitted with the claim it would falsify on arrival (the envcfg→039 / httpget→045 precedent): a capability-firewall proxy — "no path from `main` reaches `Network` except through `proxy_send`" (R-0443's first real certificate customer);
+ a kv store with a write-ahead log — abort-only failure semantics, where `defer` not running on abort forces correctness on every log prefix;
+ a naive-vs-bounded regex matcher pair — the `complexity_guarded` gate must reject the first and accept the second, the diff being the demo;
+ an editor buffer core (gap buffer + owned undo stack) — drop-glue and linearity composition under heavy nested non-Copy mutation (the bug 052 shape); and a job runner / mini-shell — `with(Process)`, argv/env, the external-user ergonomics probe.
+The DNS parser is R-0444 slice 3's target, not a separate entry here.
+Workloads are admitted one at a time, when their named claim is the thing that needs testing.

 ## Phase 8.5 / 8B: Incremental Compiler Driver And Artifact Reuse

 Goal: make unchanged compiler, proof, report, and backend work reusable without